Ashwinthomas370/routeBoi/README.md

 # route-boi

-A lightweight, intuitive routing library for React applications inspired by React Router DOM.
-Built from scratch to demystify the inner workings of client-side routing in React.
+A small and easy-to-use routing library for React, inspired by React Router DOM.
+Built from scratch to help you understand how client-side routing really works under the hood.

 ## Features

 - **Simplified Route Management** - Define and organize your application routes with `RouteBoiProvider` and `RouteBoiRoutes`
 - **Programmatic Navigation** - Navigate between routes using the custom `useNavigateBoi` hook
-- **Dynamic Routing** - Handle route changes seamlessly with zero configuration
 - **Declarative Link Component** - Navigate between pages using the simple `RouteBoiLink` component
 - **Zero Dependencies** - Lightweight implementation with no external dependencies